stevenrick/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm currently a Ph.D.
+I'm a Ph.D.
 Candidate in <a href="https://cse.ucsd.edu/">Computer Science and Engineering</a> specializing in Human-Centered Design.
 I am advised by <a href="http://weibel.ucsd.edu/">Nadir Weibel</a>.

 My dissertation focuses on the sensing of nonverbal behavior between doctors and patients in order to elucidate links between communication and equitable health outcomes.
 I use mixed methods to understand interpersonal interactions and contextual dynamics, and my work seeks to inform the design of future AI systems to better facilitate human collaboration.